abinit/abinit/doc/tutorial/gstore.md

 [[gstore_qzone]] "bz"
 [[gstore_use_lgk]] 1   # Default is 0

-For phonon properties, one can use
+For phonon properties, one should use

 [[gstore_kzone]] "bz"
 [[gstore_qzone]] "ibz"